 This study designs a method based on DCNNs to automatically delineate calving fronts of Jakobshavn Isbræ from TerraSAR-X SAR images acquired from April 2009 to December 2015.
 Small test error suggests that the accuracy of a well-trained network can be close to the human level.
 Our results reveal that the two branches of Jakobshavn Isbræ behaved asynchronously.
 We suggest that bed elevation may have a major influence on the observed calving front variations.
+Our

+5 asynchronously.
+We suggest that bed elevation may have a major influence on the observed calving front variations.
 Our methodology can be applied to many other tidewater glaciers both in Greenland and elsewhere in the world using multi-temporal and multi-sensor remote sensing imagery.